KrutzOtrem/Shin-s-Overlays/README.md

 <details>
   <summary><strong>Home Consoles</strong></summary>

-The home console set comes with a *Blank* overlay and three additional *Mesh Grid* overlays that I’ve meticulously crafted through much trial and error.
-Shader solutions will almost always look better, since both aspect ratio and fullscreen setups require subpixel precision.
-That said, these overlays are incredibly lightweight and, in most cases, look good enough.
+The home console set includes a *Blank* overlay and several *Mesh Grid* overlays I put together after a lot of tweaking and testing.
+Shader-based setups will usually give better results, especially for getting the aspect ratio and fullscreen display just right.
+Still, these overlays are super lightweight and, for most setups, they look good enough to do the job.

 For CRT overlays, either use **Linear** screen sharpness, or apply the below Shader.
 The power impact should be minimum.